Kutty Story: Plot

-Edhirpaara Muththam
+Edhirpaara Muththam (Unexpected kiss)

-Aadhi (Vinoth Kishan) and Mrinalini (Amala Paul) are engineering students and best friends.
+Aadhi (Gautham Vasudev Menon) and Mrinalini (Amala Paul) are engineering students and best friends.
 Though they get along well and spend most of their time together, they believe that there is an invisible line between love and friendship and they should not cross it for any reason.
-Aadhi insists the same to his friends and says that a man and woman can just be friends no matter what.
-However, the events that unfold in the later stage of his life destroy his theory and make him understand that there is love between the two.
+Aadhi insists the same to his friends and says that a man and woman can indeed be just friends no matter what.
+However, the events that unfold in the later stage of his life destroy his theory at least as far as Mrinalini is concerned and make him realize that there is love between the two.

-Avanum Naanum
+Avanum Naanum (He and I)

 Preethi (Megha Akash), a final-year student, discovers that she is three months pregnant and informs her boyfriend Vikram (Amitash Pradhan) about the same.
 Within a few minutes, unfortunate circumstances put Vikram in non-reachable mode, forcing Preethi to seek an abortion.
 Does destiny help her live with her loved one or put her in trouble?

-Lokham
+Lokham (World)

 Adam (Varun) is a gamer who tries to find the whereabouts of his girlfriend Eve (Sangeetha), whom he met in a video game.
 The film begins with an interview of Adam, one of the top gamers in the city, and the first to complete the game called Logam.
 He credits his girlfriend for all the success and says that he dedicates the victory to her.
 But who is this girlfriend and what does she do?
 Does this girl exist only in the game or is she real and in love with him as well?

-Aadal Paadal
+Aadal Paadal (Dance and song)

 Ninja Manick (Vijay Sethupathi) and Kuchu (Aditi Balan) are a happily married couple.
 However, they go through a bad phase in life after knowing that Manick is cheating on Kuchu.
 The writing is typical of Nalan's films - characters who are on the grey side of the law, twists where you least expect them, and a bizarre plot.
 Kuchu impersonates her husband's paramour to confirm that he is indeed having an affair.